symfony/symfony-docs/security/impersonating_user.rst

         ));

-To switch to another user, just add a query string with the ``_switch_user`` parameter and the username as the value to the current URL:
+To switch to another user, just add a query string with the ``_switch_user`` parameter and the username (or whatever field our user provider uses to load users) as the value to the current URL:

 .. code-block:: text